Shingle style architecture: History

 William G. Low House, Bristol, Rhode Island (1886–87, demolished 1962), McKim, Mead & White, architects.
 Now an icon of American architecture, the Low House was relatively obscure at the time of its 1962 demolition.

-McKim, Mead and White and Peabody and Stearns were two of the notable firms of the era that helped to popularize the shingle style, through their large-scale commissions for "seaside cottages" of the rich and the well-to-do in such places as Newport, Rhode Island and the village of East Hampton on the southeastern tip of Long Island.
+McKim, Mead and White and Peabody and Stearns were two of the notable firms of the era that helped to popularize the shingle style, through their large-scale commissions for "seaside cottages" of the rich and the prosperous in such places as Newport, Rhode Island and the village of East Hampton on the southeastern tip of Long Island.
 Perhaps the most famous shingle style house built in America was "Kragsyde" (1882) the summer home commissioned by Bostonian G. Nixon Black, from Peabody and Stearns.
 Kragsyde was built atop the rocky coastal shore near Manchester-by-the-Sea, Massachusetts, and embodied every possible tenet of the shingle style.
 The William G. Low House, designed by McKim, Mead & White and built in 1887, is another notable example.

 Many of the concepts of the Shingle style were adopted by Gustav Stickley, and adapted to the American version of the Arts and Crafts Movement.
 Additionally, there are several other notable styles of Victorian architecture, including Italianate, Second Empire, Folk and Gothic Revival.

 Some concentrations of shingle style architecture are listed in the U.S. National Register of Historic Places.
 Significant listed historic districts include: